Chapter 3 : Twenty Questions

 “Ok, so you’ve kissed Aidan Evans, have you ever gone all the way?”

 “Pass.
 Next.”
 So that either meant she had, or she hadn’t and was embarrassed.

 “Professor Mathilda.”
 We both made the same face.
 “You hate her too?”

 “Can’t stand her.
 I’ve never liked Divination though.
-I’ll be so relieved to be able to give that up!”
+I’m so relieved to be able to give that up!”
 We both laughed and then lapsed into another round of silence while I thought of more questions.
 She hummed that same tune again, smirking at me the whole time.

 “Have you ever gotten drunk?”